Last Updated:

 With the sun preparing to slumber, we swiftly hopped into a taxi bound for Mui Ne’s well-known Red Dunes.
 They are approximately a 15-minute drive from central Mui Ne.

-A Vietnamese brother and sister duo carrying turquoise blue, plastic toboggans swiftly greeted us as we hopped out of the van.
+A Vietnamese brother and sister duo carrying turquoise blue, plastic toboggans greeted us as we hopped out of the van.
 And so began the negotiation process that is so common in Southeast Asia.

 “How much… for two sleds… for a few runs?”
 Shawn asked.